The Secret Service: Cancellation

 Lew Grade, Century 21's financial backer, ordered Anderson to end filming on The Secret Service during a test screening of the pilot episode, "A Case for the Bishop", in December 1968.
 Objecting to the series' concept on the basis that American audiences would be confused by the Unwinese, Grade capped the production at the thirteen episodes that either had been completed or were shooting at the time of the screening.
 Anderson countered that a nonsense language such as Unwinese is inherently incomprehensible, and questioned Grade's reasoning for the cancellation, stating that "I chose Stanley Unwin because you are not supposed to understand Stanley Unwin, even if you're British.
 I thought if the Americans don't understand him either, what's the difference?"

 However, Anderson conceded that Grade "was not a man you could argue with.
 If he said "No", you had to accept that he wouldn't change his mind."
 Of Grade's decision, La Rivière conjectures: "No one knows what was running through [his] mind ... but given the ease with which the 'Unwinese' element could have been removed [from] the series, it seems probable that he simply didn't like a lot of what he was seeing."
 In a move that led to the discontinuation of the Supermarionation format, Anderson and Grade transferred many of Century 21's staff from the company's Slough base to Pinewood Studios, where they would begin work on UFO, the Andersons' first full live-action series.

 Having wanted to abandon puppet work and move into live-action, Anderson greeted the cancellation of The Secret Service with optimism, saying of live actors: "I started to think, 'It's amazing!
 They speak!
 Their mouths are in sync with their words!
 And they can walk!
 And they can pick up things!'"
 The Century 21 puppet stages closed down on 24 January 1969 on completion of the final episode of The Secret Service, "More Haste Less Speed", whereupon the special effects teams took over the disused space to film the miniature model effects for UFO.

 Broadcast and reception

 The Secret Service had a very limited distribution compared to earlier Anderson productions.
 It was originally transmitted by the ITV regional franchises ATV, Granada and Southern, airing on Sundays at the regular time of 5.30 pm.
 ATV and Southern re-ran the series until 1972 and Granada until 1975.
 Since then, the series has never been repeated in the UK.
 As of October 2023, all 13 episodes are available in the UK on the ITVX streaming service.

+In 2026, the series became available to stream in the United States on Shout!
+TV and Tubi.